ctumwebaze/ctumwebaze.github.io/_posts/2016-03-21-containerized-continuous-delivery-with-gocd-android-playstore-p1.md

 service docker start
 ```

-Alternatively you can create a file say `docker_install.sh` and copy the content of the above script into it, save the file and change the mode on the file to allow it to be executable `chmod 0555 docker_install.sh`.
+Alternatively you can create a file called `docker_install.sh` and copy the content of the above script into it, save the file and change the file permissions to make it executable `chmod 0555 docker_install.sh`.
 You can then execute the file by running `./docker_install.sh`

 ### Setting up the GoCD Server